Compliance with Capital Requirements Directive (CRD V)

 • All awards of variable pay are subject to malus and clawback provisions in line with regulatory requirements.
 Further information can be found in the Directors’ Report on Remuneration in the annual report, which is available on the Bank’s website.

-Download the Directors' Remuneration Policy
+Download the Directors' Remuneration Policy (PDF)

 Country-by-Country Reporting